Transcript #396: uv-ing your way to Python

 01:39 Okay.

-01:40 I want to talk, I think I already, I covered UV, a UV article yesterday, or last week.
+01:40 I want to talk, I think I already, I covered UV, a UV article yesterday, a lot yesterday.

 01:45 Yeah.